Unmodded DSLR Test – California Nebula

 For an emission nebula like this, an image with a stock camera vs. modified is night and day.
 Some emission nebula are well suited for a stock camera, such as the Lagoon Nebula in Sagittarius.
 As you’ll be able to tell from the photo below, the California Nebula is not one of them.

 NGC 1499 – The California Nebula.

 Canon Xsi unmodded

-(54) 3 Min Frames @ iso 1600
+54 x 3 Min Frames @ iso 1600

-When I shot the North American Nebula, my astro-buddies said things like “Wow your unmodded Xsi picks up a lot of red” and I thought, hey, maybe I can hold off on an expensive and intrusive mod to my precious Canon.
+When I shot the North American Nebula, my Astro-buddies said things like “Wow your unmodded Xsi picks up a lot of red” and I thought, hey, maybe I can hold off on an expensive and intrusive mod to my precious Canon.
 All of those thoughts disappeared as I began to process my photo of NGC 1499 yesterday.

-Here’s the plan: Since I do not want to rip apart my 450D just yet, as I use it A LOT for daytime photography, I will wait until boxing day, at which point I will buy a new dslr, then either mod the 450D myself, or fork out the cash to do it right at KW Telescope.
+Here’s the plan: Since I do not want to rip apart my 450D just yet, as I use it A LOT for daytime photography, I will wait until boxing day, at which point I will buy a new DSLR, then either mod the 450D myself, or fork out the cash to do it right at KW Telescope.

 UPDATE: Dec.
 14, 2012

 California Nebula with Unmodified DLSR